LaSalleSoftware/ls-adminbackend-app/AWS_S3_NOTES_README.md

 - your new user's "AWS access type" should say "Programmatic access - with an access key"
 - we're good?
 Ok!
 Click the "Create user" button on the bottom right
 - you should see a "Success" message
-- you should see the "Show" link?
+- you should see the "Show" link
 - open a new window and open your application's .env file, if you have yet to do so
 - paste the access key ID to your .env's "AWS_ACCESS_KEY_ID" parameter
 - click the "Show" link